-To control the spread of Bracken by mechanical methods (chain harrow, machine cutting, rolling, or bruising) in areas where there is a risk of it replacing high quality grassland or dry heath habitats.
+To control the spread of Bracken by strimming in areas where there is a risk of it replacing high quality grassland or dry heath habitats.

 Background

 Bracken (Pteridium aquilinum) is a common fern in the Irish countryside, easily recognised by its tall, bright green fronds which can reach over 1.5m in height and turn brown in Autumn.
 Bracken was originally a woodland species which has spread into many other habitats.
 It tolerates a range of soil types from very acidic to very alkaline.
 Under certain conditions, such as where there has been heavy grazing or fires, Bracken can become dominant and where it does so; it can shade out the native vegetation leading to the loss of rare and protected heath, bog and high-quality grassland habitats.